albar965/littlenavmap-manual/src/en/ROUTECALC.rst

 .. note::

-   Changing cruise altitude for calulation can result in shorter or better airway routes.
+   Changing cruise altitude for calculation can result in shorter or better airway routes.
 Try to adjust this if the result of the calculation is not satisfying.

    You can also put the slider :ref:`routecalc-prefer` more to the right to ignore airways or use direct routing between